What is ransomware as a service (RaaS)?

-There are several best practices to help mitigate the risk of ransomware:
+The following are some best practices to help mitigate the risk of ransomware.

 - Ensure data backup and recovery.
 The first and arguably most critical step is to have a data backup and recovery plan in place.
 Ransomware encrypts data, rendering it inaccessible to users.
-If an organization has up-to-date backups that can be used in a recovery operation, the effect of an attacker encrypting data can be reduced.
+If an organization has up-to-date backups that can be used in a recovery operation, this can reduce the effect of an attacker encrypting data.

 - Update software.
 Ransomware often exploits known vulnerabilities in applications and operating systems.
-Updating software as patches and updates come out is necessary to help prevent ransomware attacks.
+Updating software as patches and updates come out is necessary to help prevent ransomware and other cyber attacks.

-- Multifactor authentication.
+- Use multifactor authentication.
 Some ransomware attackers use credential stuffing -- where passwords stolen from one site are reused on another -- to access user accounts.
 Multifactor authentication reduces the effect of a single reused password, as a second factor is still needed to gain access.

-- Phishing protection.
-A common attack vector for ransomware is email phishing Having some form of anti-phishing email security in place can potentially prevent RaaS attacks.
+- Implement phishing protection.
+A common attack vector for ransomware is email phishing.
+Having some form of anti-phishing email security in place can potentially prevent RaaS attacks.

-- DNS filtering.
-Ransomware often communicates with a RaaS operator's platform with some form of command and control (C2) server.
-Communications from an infected system to the C2 server almost always involves a DNS query.
+- Use DNS filtering.
+Ransomware often communicates with a RaaS operator's platform using some form of command and control (C2) server.
+Communications from an infected system to the C2 server almost always involves a domain name system (DNS) query.
 With a DNS filtering security service, it's possible for organizations to identify when ransomware is attempting to communicate with the RaaS C2 and block the communications.
 This can serve as a form of protection against infection.

-- XDR endpoint security.
-Another critical layer for ransomware protection is endpoint security and threat hunting technologies -- such as XDR.
+- Implement XDR endpoint security.
+Another critical layer for ransomware protection is endpoint protection and threat hunting technologies -- such as XDR and antivirus software.
 This provides extended detection and response capabilities that can limit ransomware risks.